-Traveling in eastern Europe is cheap compared to many other countries.
+Getting around in eastern Europe is cheap compared to many other countries.
 The best way to travel is by bus but there are also good railway connections between popular cities.

 Most of the buses you find in Eastern Europe are old German buses who served as school buses and are “too old” and depreciated in the books.
 In Eastern Europe they are reborn and serve perfectly.
 Some are rusty and may take a little bit until they are ready to drive but they are mostly save to use.

 On average a 50 km ride costs you 1-2 Euro.

 They have started to build more railway tracks in Eastern Europe since most of the countries joined the EU and they subsidize them with a lot of funds to improve the infrastructure.